BisiOlaYemi/convertvideo2pdfppt/README.md

 # convertvideo
-This an api to convert video to either pdf or ppt
+This is an api to convert video to either pdf or ppt